galkan/crowbar/README.md

  Once you have executed crowbar, it generates 2 files for logging and result.
 Default log file name is crowbar.log which is
  located in your current directory.
 If you don't want use default log file, you should use -l log_path.
 After that you can
  observe crowbar operations.
-For instance;

- # cat crowbar.log

- # cat crowbar.out
+Please look at the crowbar.log and crowbar. file

 #### Thanks To